ranjodh-kaur/PPS_2022/2221024/program23.md

-## Program 21: To check the condition in the following code given in tutorial
+## To check the condition in the following code given in tutorial
 ```
 #include <stdio.h>
 int main()